SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSLDoubleDispatch/DSLDoubleDispatch.md

 ### Introducing faces on DieHandle

-The  previous test `testAddingADieAndHandle` is not really good because it can pass just if we add two objects in the die handle and this is not really satisfactory.
+The previous test `testAddingADieAndHandle` is not really good because it can pass just if we add two objects in the die handle and this is not satisfactory.
 We will introduce `numberOfFaces`.
 This method should satisfy the following test:

 ```